Posted on Leave a comment

 As insulin levels plummet from carb-cutting, more water is flushed out, along with excess sodium (in contrast, excess insulin from carbs causes sodium and water retention).
 In some people, dehydration contributes to constipation, which can also result from avoiding fiber-rich carbohydrate foods.
 While less common, diarrhea or loose bowels can be triggered by several factors including too much or too little fat, dairy intolerance, or changes in gut flora.

 Many people on the ketogenic diet never experience gut problems.
-Those that do can try combating them by drinking plenty of water and mineral-rich broths and eating more non-starchy veggies along with foods rich in fat and fiber (such as nuts, nut butter, and avocado).
+Those who do can try combating them by drinking plenty of water and mineral-rich broths and eating more non-starchy veggies along with foods rich in fat and fiber (such as nuts, nut butter, and avocado).

 Rapid Weight Loss/Long-term Weight Loss